isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 7. Can my SafeTravel Pass be transferred to my family member, friend, colleague or business partner?

 SafeTravel Passes are not transferable to others.

+#### 8. Do I need to pay to apply for a SafeTravel Pass?

+No payment is required.

+#### 9. Is there a limit to the number of times I can apply for a SafeTravel Pass?

+There is no limit to the number of times a traveller can apply for a SafeTravel Pass.
+Every entry to Singapore requires a new SafeTravel Pass application.

+If the traveller’s SafeTravel Pass has expired, he/she should submit a new application.
+One traveller can only hold one valid SafeTravel Pass for a single entry into Singapore at any one point in time.
+Please refrain from submitting multiple SafeTravel Pass applications or submitting new applications when you already have a valid SafeTravel Pass on hand.
+Duplicate applications will be rejected.

+#### 10. What happens if I do not comply with the terms and conditions for the SafeTravel Pass?

+The Singapore Government takes a serious view of non-compliance with SafeTravel terms and conditions and prevailing health measures.
+Non-compliance will result in enforcement action taken against the traveller, including not being able to apply for travel under the RGL again.

+#### 11. What is the duration of stay that I will be eligible for in Singapore?

+A traveller using the RGL scheme may stay for up to 10 days in Singapore.